gfetterman/eventedit/README.md

 When writing operations to disk, the EditStack creates two files: a textual representation of the operations in a Lisp-like format, and a handful of metadata that ensure corrections are only applied to the right labels.
-These metadata include a UUID for the editing session and a SHA-1 hash of the labels being operated on.
+These metadata include SHA-1 hashes of the labels before and after the operations in the operations file are carried out.
 The metadata filename is that of the operations file plus `.yaml`; it is, unsurprisingly, written in YAML syntax.

 ## Supported operations